Family Strengthening Center

 Due to the COVID-19, evaluations and mental health assessments are being conducted via tele-assessments until further notice.
 Our Psychologists will remain available to CWS staff for consultations during this time.

 The Family Strengthening Center at Family Programs Hawaii, in affiliation with the Hawaii School of Professional Psychology at Chaminade University, is a non-profit Community Mental Health Center that provides services to culturally, socially, and economically diverse children and their families.
 The mission of the Center is to promote healthy development of children by strengthening their families through a multidisciplinary approach.

 Dr. Steven J. Choy

-Total Number of Children and Adults Served in 2017
+Total Number of Children and Adults Served Annually

-Number of Group Therapy Sessions with Children at our shelter
+Number of Group Therapy Sessions with Children at our Shelter Annually

 Innovative Ways to Serve the Community